JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-16-the-scribe-oath-for-testers.markdown

   However, they are necessary in all parts of life, specially in software development.
 So, remembering that the goal is move towards the fullfiment of the Oath, not to be always fulfill it, 3 tips regarding estimates:

   - Continuously work to make them more precise: Do your metrics measure what is really necessary?
 Are you able to explain why ([deeply](https://www.mindtools.com/pages/article/newTMC_5W.htm)) the estimates failed?
-Do you continuously list and execute the estimate improvements actions?
+Do you continuously list and execute the estimate improvement actions?
   - You will be sincere: This means saying some numbers that you know people will not like and explaining risks and unknowns that you have to consider.
 Have you thought about the things that can go wrong?
   - Range estimates: Exact estimates are rarely met, and giving one means that you have so much confidence in the work to be done that you consider nothing is out of your control - it's lying.
-Although almost nobody will get mad about an overestimate, it is still an estimate error.
+Although almost nobody will get mad about an underestimate, it is still an estimate error.
 Instead, using the two tips above, be more sincere and say that you consider something can be achieved between X and Y periods of time.

   Make sure you explain the reasons for your estimate, the steps needed and that you will keep the people receive the estimate informed.
 The continuous communication will create confidence because people will be able to adapt their plans on the way; and range estimates will be more easily accepted, because they will be met.

-* "I will never stop learning and improving my craft."
+## "I will never stop learning and improving my craft."

   This statement has two parts: